The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 Don’t forget to visit the National Museum of Pisa, where you can see sculptures and paintings from the Middle Ages.
 The Pisa Baptistery of St. John will delight you with its beautiful facade and decorations.

-At the end of your visit to Pisa, stop by Gelateria De Coltelli for top-quality ice cream enriched with various flavors.
+At the end of your visit to Pisa, stop by Gelateria De Coltelli for top-quality ice cream in a variety of flavors.

-10. Go to the Edge of the Etna’s Crater
+10. Go to the Edge of Etna’s Crater

 For your own safety, do not climb alone.
-Local guides can organize an unforgettable tour for you, by crossing part of the way by cable car and part of the way by jeep.
+Local guides can organize an unforgettable tour for you, with part of the route by cable car and part by jeep.

 When you reach 2,900 meters above sea level, you still have an hour and a half to walk to the very edge of the crater.
-Wow!
-How great it is to stand one step away from such a powerful force!
+But how great it is to stand one step away from such a powerful force.

 Sicily is a wonderful destination for vacation and exploration.
 Below Etna is the city of Catania, with beautiful Baroque buildings and a lively Via Etnea street with many cafés and shops.
 Catania is a university center, and where there are young people, there is also good nightlife.

-11. Take a Tour Into the Top Museums, Attractions and Palaces of Tuscany, Italy
+11. Take a Tour Into the Top Museums, Attractions and Palaces of Tuscany

-Incredible Tuscany.
-Green hills, endless vineyards, and cities-museums like Siena and San Gimignano.
-One such of Tuscan beautiful cities and top attractions in Italy is Florence.
+Tuscany is incredible with its green hills, endless vineyards, and city-museums like Siena and San Gimignano.
+One of the beautiful Tuscan cities and top attractions in Italy is Florence.
 The old town, which houses museums, is a true heaven for lovers of art and history.

 Get to know Florence in Piazza Della Signoria.
 This square is practically an open-air museum with numerous sculptures.
 It also houses the famous Uffizi Gallery, with a rich collection of Renaissance art.
 The works of Michelangelo, Leonardo, Botticelli, and other masters of painting are viewed by more than a million and a half tourists every year.

 Walk across the Ponte Vecchio Bridge, which has withstood floods and other adversity for centuries.
-It was even the only bridge in the city that survived the devastation during World War II.
+It was even the only bridge in the city to survive the devastation of World War II.

 Near the bridge is the Renaissance Pitti Palace, with a beautiful garden.
-It used to be the residence of Napoleon and the King of Italy, and today it is an art gallery with several museums.
+It was the residence of Napoleon and the King of Italy, and today it is an art gallery with several museums.

 12. Let the Beauty of the Rocky Riviera Fascinate You

-Colorful houses arranged one above the other is a detail that is common to all places along the Amalfi Coast.
+Colorful houses arranged one above the other are a common feature of all places along the Amalfi Coast.
 Some places are so close to one another that you can walk between them.

 The most visited spot on the Amalfi Coast is Positano.
 There is also the fishing village of Praiano, then Maiori with a wide beach, and Amalfi, the town after which the entire Riviera got its name.

-Make sure to visit Ravello, because this place offers the most beautiful views of the coastline and the Tyrrhenian Sea.
+Make sure to visit Ravello, as it offers the most beautiful views of the coastline and the Tyrrhenian Sea.
 Also, there you can see the beautiful gardens of Villa Rufolo and Villa Cimbrone.

 13. Roam Within Picturesque Coastal Villages and Attractions in Italy